MicrosoftDocs/mesh-docs/mesh/Resources/mesh-known-issues.md

 ## Version 23.11

+* When an avatar is being broadcasted in a Mesh event, it may disappear when viewed from certain angles.
+The broadcaster is still visible locally.
+(20753)
 * On the Dashboard, the scroll bar length could be too long for the content being displayed.
 (19504)
 * On the Dashboard, go to **All Worlds**, and holding down the scroll bar and leaving the UI dialog will bring you back on top of the screen.
 (19502)
 * On the Dashboard, scrolling through the **All Worlds** menu with the scroll wheel on the mouse jumps multiple pages at a time.
 (19501)